awsdocs/amazon-rds-user-guide/doc_source/rds-custom.md

 Amazon RDS Custom is a managed database service for legacy, custom, and packaged applications that require access to the underlying operating system and database environment\.
 Amazon RDS Custom automates setup, operation, and scaling of databases in the AWS Cloud while granting you access to the database and underlying operating system\.
 With this access, you can configure settings, install patches, and enable native features to meet the dependent application's requirements\.
 With RDS Custom, you can run your database workload using the AWS Management Console or the AWS CLI\.

-Currently, Amazon RDS Custom supports only the Oracle Database engine\.
+Currently, Amazon RDS Custom supports only the Oracle Database and Microsoft SQL Server engines\.

 ### Shared responsibility model<a name="custom-intro.solution.shared"></a>